Something Wrong with Church?

 life, nor demand their service -- much less that they "give up their

-"losing" one's life -- for His sake and the gospel: Mark
+"losing" your life -- for His sake, and the cause of the gospel: Mark

 8:34-38.
-Unfortunately many churches seem more concerned with getting
+Unfortunately many churches seem to be more concerned with getting

 communities for Christ.